dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 #### SpawnVelocityMultiplier: FLOAT

 This value will multiply all 3 of the following SpawnVelocity values.
+If PCloudFlags 0x4000 or 0x8000 are set, then the coordinate system is local to the object or object parent.
 Setting to negative will cause particles to reverse direction.

 #### SpawnVelocity X: FLOAT